3PU/cook-book-milestone-project/README.md

 **Test:** Clicking on the navbar logo and 'home' navigation link in the navbar should navigate to the home page.

-** Result:** Tested on all pages.
+**Result:** Tested on all pages.
 No errrors.
 Works as intended.

 **Test:** Clicking on the different recipe category links in the navigation bar should navigate to the view_recipe_category page and display the correct category.

 **Result:** Tested on all pages.
 No errrors.
 Works as intended.

-**Test:** Clicking on the 'Add Your Own Recipe* link in the navbar should navigate to the add_recipe page.
+**Test:** Clicking on the 'Add Your Own Recipe' link in the navbar should navigate to the add_recipe page.

 **Result:** Tested on all pages.
 No errors.
 Works as intended.